websanco/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-results/filtering-search-results.md

 | **User Title Filter:** End Users directly manipulate the filter key to refine results to the one they were looking for, using the Title |`Filter Field` _(title\_en\_US)_ <br /> `Filter Value` _(podcast)_ <br /> `Filter Query Type` _(Match)_ <br /> `Occur Type` _(must_not)_|
 | **Hard-Coded Filtering:** An administrative User configures the Search Page with filters that are invisible and unchangeable for end Users | ***Add to the above configuration*** <br /> `Invisible` _(True--checked)_ <br /> `Immutable` _(True--checked)_|

 Custom filters can do so many things, it's impossible to list them all.
 What follows is a widget configuration tour.
+You can see some example configurations in [Custom Filter Examples](./custom-filter-examples.md).

 ## Adding a Custom Filter